Understand what auto-tagging is

 If you don't see the gclid parameter appended to your URLs after the page is fully loaded, then it's likely that your website isn't configured to handle query parameters in a way that lets auto-tagging work.

 - Open a new tab in Chrome.
-Open the Chrome menu, then click Tools > Developer Tools to open the Chrome Developer Tools.
+Open the Chrome menu, then click More tools > Developer Tools to open the Chrome Developer Tools.
 Click the Network tab.
 This pane shows the network (HTTP) requests for the page being loaded and must be opened before the page is loaded.

-- Copy your AdWords final URL.
-Paste it into the Chrome address bar, but don't load the page yet.
-In the address bar, append a test AdWords auto-tagging query parameter, like
+Paste this URL into the Chrome address bar, but don't load the page yet.
+In the address bar, append a test Google Ads auto-tagging query parameter, like

 gclid=TeSter-123.
 This makes the full URL: